Tutor Handbook

 Student Success Center/Tutoring Area Guidelines:

-1. Only Learning Center tutors and assigned tutees are to be at the tutoring tables.
+1. Only Learning Center tutors and tutees are to be at the tutoring tables.

 2. Computers in the SSC are to be used for academic purposes.
 Do not play games.

-6. The tutoring environment should be similar to that of the library.
-We do not have as much space, so please be particularly conscious of those around you.
+5. The tutoring environment should be similar to that of the library.
+We do not have much space, so please be particularly conscious of those around you.

 Websites: